mhvwerts/ddm-toolkit/README.rst

 .. _https://github.com/mhvwerts/tifffile: https://github.com/mhvwerts/tifffile

 In certain cases, a huge speed-up for decoding TIFF is obtained by including a compiled C function.
 In order to compile it in your favorite environment, go to ``./tifffile/`` and run ``python build_c.py build_ext --inplace``.
-This will generate an importable library file.
+This will generate a compiled binary module that is used by `tifffile` to speed up TIFF decoding.